eamigo86/graphene-django-extras/README.md

 ### Examples

-Here is a use of graphene-django-extras:
+Here is a simple example of graphene-django-extras usage:

 #### 1- Types Definition: